warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 insmod: can't insert 'akcamera.ko': unknown symbol in module, or unknown parameter
 insmod: can't insert 'ak_info_dump.ko': unknown symbol in module, or unknown parameter
 ```

+# How to move files to and from the camera (for beginners)

+There are two ways to move files between the computer and camera.

+1) using the SD card
+2) over FTP

+Using the SD card to transfer files has many drawbacks.
+- Every time you remove the SD card the camera needs to be powered off (to make sure the SD card is not corrupted and that apps are not using it)
+- Constantly move the card between the camera and computer every time you make a change (lot of effort for small files, not ideal for testing)
+- Only one device has access to the files at a time

+The easy way I recommend is using FTP.
+- You can share files with multiple computers at the same time (I use a separate computer for cross-compiling)
+- You can open the ftp share in a folder using Nautilus or Dolphin and edit files on the camera.
+- You can send or grab files quickly from terminal
+- Files/apps can be updated quickly (compile, stop the app on camera, replace app, start new version of app) while other apps are still using the SD card

 # How to use vi (for beginners)
 `vi` is a lightweight vim text editor that is part of busybox on the camera. (this avoids having to copy files over FTP or SD card every time you want to edit)